Michigan Firearm Rights Restoration Lawyers

 Federal and state prosecutors in Michigan are known for being among the most aggressive and zealous in the United States.
 Suppose a person is charged with carrying a concealed weapon, a firearms assault, trafficking in firearms, possession of an automatic weapon, being a felon in possession of a firearm, or any gun or firearm felony or misdemeanor.
 In that case, it is critical that you have expert Michigan firearm rights restoration attorneys on your side who are willing to do whatever it takes to protect and defend you.
 To learn more, click this link for additional information about the Defense Team with LEWIS & DICKSTEIN, P.L.L.C.

-Gun Rights Restoration is Complex, and the Stakes are High
+Gun Rights Restoration is Complex, and the Stakes Are High

 “Conviction” is Broadly Defined